kintama48/linkedin-scrapper/README.md

 This script supports Chrome versions 125.
 You can download the appropriate ChromeDriver from [here](https://developer.chrome.com/docs/chromedriver/downloads).

 Ensure you have the correct version of Chrome and ChromeDriver installed.

+If the script fails to click the "Next" button while paginating through search results, ensure that:
+- The XPath used for the "Next" button is accurate.
+- There is enough wait time for the button to become clickable.
+- The page is fully loaded before attempting to click the button.

+If issues persist, review the log messages for more details about the error and check the HTML structure of the LinkedIn search results page to ensure the XPath expressions are correct.

+If the script encounters issues with attending or registering for events, ensure that:
+- The XPath used for the "Register" or "Attend" button is accurate.
+- There is enough wait time for the buttons to become clickable.
+- The page is fully loaded before attempting to interact with the buttons.